sofa-framework/PulsePhysiology/README.md

 - Lets say you want to run simulation for Pulmonary Function, the command will be `bin/PulsePhysiology PulmonaryFunctionTest"`

 - Some of the other conditions are : `AirwayObstruction Asthma BrainInjury CPR TensionPneumothorax`

+- The data from the simulations is stored in the `/PulsePhysiology-build` with the name as `condition`.log